MacPenguin

 (Note: the following applies to older XFree86 installations and not to current Xorg releases).
 First, make sure that you have the proper X packages installed, including the XF68_FBDev server.
 You don't run xf86config to configure X. Instead, do: cp /usr/doc/xserver-common/examples/XF86Config.eg /etc/X11/XF86Config to create the proper config file.
 Now, just use startx to run X.

-Section VIII: The Kernel.
+Section VIII: The Linux Kernel

 1. What kernel(s) should I try?